Accessors are used to read and write data. They are primarily used to access variables.

 A variable is shadowed (hidden) when it is overridden by a variable of the same name in a child scope.

-A setter is an accessor type that writes to a variable or collection.
+A setter is an accessor type that changes the value at the specified access path.

 A compile-time flag that marks the following expression unit as non-text.

 A slice is an arbitrary range of elements in an ordered collection.

 A splice is a setter that modifies a slice of an ordered collection.

 Varity is the classification of a function parameter relating to the number of values it expects and can accept.

 Rant has four varity types:

 - Optional (accepts zero or one values)